Les Belles Lettres: Collections

-Collection des universités de France
+Collection des universités de France (Collection Budé)

 The two first volumes of the Collection des universités de France, bilingual editions of Greek and Latin classics commonly known simply as Budé after the association, were published in 1920: in the Greek series, the Hippias Minor of Plato, translated by Maurice Croiset, with a yellow cover and the logo of an aryballos in the form of an owl, representing Athena's owl, and shortly afterwards in the Latin series, the De rerum natura of Lucretius, translated by Alfred Ernout, with a red cover and the logo of the Capitoline Wolf.
 The one hundredth book was published in 1931.

 Fulfilling Vendryes' original wish, the Collection des universités de France publishes scholarly editions in a pocket-sized format.
 The original (with critical apparatus) and the French (with footnotes) are on facing pages, right and left respectively.
 There is a substantial introduction.
 The text is intended to be based on the oldest version that can be reconstructed from the surviving manuscripts, for which microfilms are used, and the translation "above all to reproduce the movement, color, the tone of the text".
 Editing and translation are assigned to one or more scholars who are specialists in the author concerned and are subject to careful verification by a third expert.
 A statement of responsibility appears on the reverse of the title page: "In accordance with the statutes of the Association Guillaume Budé, this volume has been submitted for approval by the technical commission, which has instructed [name] to revise it and oversee its correction in collaboration with [name]."
 The volumes are paperbacks, still in the original 13 × 20 cm size, printed on 80 g cream wove manufactured especially for the publisher.
 They were originally sewn but since 1976 have been bound and cropped.

 As of 2011, the two series include more than 800 volumes (a few more Greek than Latin).
 The current goal of the collection is "to publish everything written in Greek and Latin before the reign of the Emperor Justinian (in the 6th century)".
 However, Christian writers, although originally fully within the intended range of publications, editorial beginning, are largely left to the Sources chrétiennes collection of Éditions du Cerf.
 Only the literary writings of the Church Fathers, such as the Confessions of Saint Augustine, have been or will be published in the Collection des universités de France.

-Since 2006, some of the Latin and Greek works have been reprinted without the critical apparatus in the series Classiques en poche (pocket classics) headed by Hélène Monsacré, with updated translations and where applicable revised texts, for example Oliver Sers' translation of Petronius' Satyricon.
+Since 2006, some of the Latin and Greek works have been reprinted without the critical apparatus in the series Classiques en poche (pocket classics) headed by Hélène Monsacré, with updated translations and where applicable revised texts, for example the translation by Olivier Sers of Petronius' Satyricon.